Intention Games: Towards Strategic Coexistence between Partially Honest and Blind Players: The Intention Games Framework

-We now give a mixed-strategy equilibrium for a $1$-Intention Game where the deviant player $i$ persists with his higher payoff $v_i$ for polynomially many rounds in $p$.
-For each of those rounds, players $[p] \setminus \{i\}$ are non-deviant.
+We now give a mixed-strategy participation equilibrium for a $1$-Intention Game where the defecting player $i^+$ persists with an unchanging higher payoff $v_{i^+}(\cdot)$ for polynomially (in $n$) many rounds.
+For each of those rounds, players $[n] \setminus \{i^+\}$ are non-defecting.